-We account for a total of 230 Pg of organic matter buried below 3 m in Yedoma and refrozen thermokarst deposits (including taberal sediments).
-Under aerobic or wetland conditions, our simulations suggest only small contributions of these deep deposits to the total release of newly thawed permafrost carbon even under scenarios of strong warming (Fig. 4).
-Discernible contributions are only inferred towards the end of our simulations (23rd century), with fluxes from deep deposits contributing a maximum of about 10 % to accumulated CO2 release or about 5 % to total wetland CH4 release (upper 68 % ranges).
-The lagged response of deep carbon release is an expression of the slow penetration of heat into the ground.
-In most latitude bands under the RCP2.6 scenario, no frozen carbon from deep deposits is thawed as the moderate warming does not result in active layer depths exceeding three meters.
+We account for a total of 230 Pg of organic carbon buried below 3 m in Yedoma and refrozen thermokarst deposits (including taberal sediments).
+Under aerobic or wetland conditions, our simulations suggest only small contributions of these deep deposits to the total release of newly thawed permafrost carbon even under scenarios of strong warming (Fig. 4, Figs. S2 and S3 in the Supplement).
+Discernible contributions are only inferred towards the end of our simulations (23rd century), with fluxes from deep deposits contributing a maximum of about 10 % to accumulated CO2 release or about 5 % to total wetland CH4 release (upper 68 %